-There are plenty of new flea fighting products you can get through your vet’s office but I first want to review some of the products that used to be prescription but that you can now buy at your local pet supply store or through Amazon
+There are plenty of new flea-fighting products you can get through your vet’s office, but I first want to review some of the products that used to be prescription that you can now buy at your local pet supply store or through Amazon

 Advantage II has an insecticide to kill the current fleas and it has a growth inhibitor to keep the newly hatched fleas from growing up and becoming new ones.

 When I discovered that my cats had fleas, I started treating with Advantage II.
 This got rid of most of the fleas but I could still see find some fleas on my cats, especially a longer-haired cat that I had.
 So I researched and found another great, over-the-counter way to try to break up the life cycle.